 - Enter your social network credentials and sign in.

 - Accept any additional prompts to authorize the connection with Hootsuite Impact.

 - Facebook, Facebook Ads, Instagram Ads, YouTube: Select the correct account and then click Add again.

 Please allow up to 24 hours for Impact to backfill any missing data collected during the disconnection.
 The last 30 days of data will be automatically backfilled.

 Why do social networks disconnect?

-Impact connects to social networks with OAuth access tokens that are granted by the social networks.
+Impact connects to social networks with access tokens that are granted by the social networks.

 For security reasons, access tokens usually have a built-in lifespan, so that the same token can’t grant access to an application’s information forever.
 When tokens do expire, a reconnection, or re-authentication, needs to occur to gain a new token.
 A token’s lifespan is determined by each social network’s authentication policy.

 Regardless of the social network, re-authentication is required whenever:

 - The credentials (username or password) for the social network account are changed.